Safety on Bold Earth Adventures

 Bold Earth has had an excellent track record since 1976 of managing risk effectively and we want to keep the focus on managing and avoiding risk instead of responding to accidents.
 We strive to engage in adventurous activities where risk is limited.
 A Trip Leader or Student should be able to articulate why a given activity was undertaken and what merit the activity has in light of any inherent risks that exist.
 If one’s experience dictates that the group should be more conservative, the Student and Trip Leader together team up to understand and manage risk.
 If Bold Earth continues to manage risk well, our program will continue to thrive and expand as an adventure travel experience for youth.

 It is proven that, in crisis situations, a clear and direct hierarchy helps clarify what actions should be taken.
 Trip Leaders discuss this decision-making hierarchy to handle emergencies with the Bold Earth office and co‐leader before each trip starts.
 Mobile phones should be carried on all trips.
 That said, there are many locations where it is difficult to call; we cannot assume a telephone will work as part of our risk management plan.
 Trip Leaders must be familiar with both the mobile phone coverage and communication alternatives before beginning the trip.
 It our responsibility to provide a method to find the nearest hospital and emergency response locations and numbers before embarking.
 Together our staff creates an emergency procedure plan to think about what to do if the worst happens.

 Parents and students, your trust and confidence mean the world to the Bold Earth team.
-Never hesitate to call Abbott Wallis directly at 303-526-0806, or email him at email@example.com before, during or after a summer with Bold Earth.
+Never hesitate to call or e-mail Founder Abbott Wallis directly before, during or after a summer with Bold Earth.